nicochang18/AICUP_2022_Spring_STAS_II/README.md

         └Predict
 ```
 **Model and weight files are in same folder**
+Path for ensemble:
+The predict image folders are in the same folder with Ensemble.ipyth

+# Run Code
 Please run the codes with this order:
 1. Label Process
 2. Train Models